scimma/hop-client/README.md

 **hop-client** is a pub-sub client library for Multimessenger Astrophysics.

+Internally, this library contains its own copy of [bson](https://github.com/py-bson/bson) BSON codec library, used under a BSD License, which it turn includes the ObjectId implementation from the PyMongo project, licensed under the Version 2.0 Apache License.

 ## Installation

 You can install hop either via pip, conda, or from source.